-104. There is substantial practice on these types of contracts also called "browse-wrap" and "click-through" agreements or licences.
+104. There is substantial practice on these types of contracts also called "browse-wrap" and "clickthrough" agreements or licenses.
 See, for example, Moringiello and Reynolds, "Survey of the Law of Cyberspace"; Mootz, "After the Battle of the Forms".
 For the particular case of virtual worlds and online games, see Burri-Nenova, "User Created Content in Virtual Worlds."